Bubble Docs

 This core reference entry is suited for advanced-level builders.

 This is the short-form reference entry for the different request types of the Bubble Data API.
 Each request uses an HTTP method.
-To learn more about what an HTTP method is from a more technical perspective, check out our guide on How RESTful APIs work and HTTP methods specifically.
+To learn more about what an HTTP method is from a more technical perspective, check out our guide on How RESTful APIs work and specifically.
 We also have an in-depth guide on the Data API and on the different Data API requests.

 Retrieve record by ID